rwrotson/song-guess-game/readme.md

 ## Install

 In order to play audiofiles inside the game you need `ffmpeg`.
+Install [it](https://ffmpeg.org/download.html).

 On MacOS, via Homebrew:
 ```